Cascading Losses in Reinsurance Networks: Network Liabilities

-Because net liabilities are equivalent between fixed points, the least fixed point corresponds to the real world solution.
+As net liabilities are equivalent between fixed points, the least fixed point corresponds to the real world solution.
 It represents the propagation of primary insurance shocks, whereas other fixed points add self-fulfilling liabilities on top of this.
+To see this, note that fixed point iteration starting from zero represents stepwise propagation of primary insurance shocks and converges to the least fixed point.
+Then, from Theorem~\ref{prop:net_liabilities_equal}, any greater fixed points can only come from adding additional liabilities that net out.